zendrael/create_htmx_pascal_app/README.md

 # Can I mix this with Pas2JS in the frontend?

 Besides being possible, using HTMX usually means using less JavaScript, so mixing Pas2JS (Pascal transpiled to JavaScript) would go against it and can lead to unnecessary problems and added size.
+But all depends on what you need to do.